jsnchon/acai-omr/docs/design_decisions.md

 Intuitively, scheduled sampling seems especially important in this difficult, precise visual task where it's easy to make mistakes during autoregressive inference.
 Scheduled sampling provides a way for the model to learn to deal with its own past mistakes.

 And ultimately, scheduled sampling was the training method that achieved the best performance and generalization to somewhat out of distribution images, eg photos printed sheets.

+#### Why only pianoform music?

+Primarily, this is a data issue.
+This project would not have been possible without the OLiMPiC dataset, as it allowed me to focus only on the already extremely difficult process of designing and training the model instead of the process of creating a transformer-friendly sheet music encoding.
+And because the OLiMPiC dataset is only pianoform, this model is only pianoform.
+That being said, it's in theory possible to do some active-learning with the current model to somewhat efficiently label single or 3+ stave sheet music.

+Additionally, pianoform music is a good technical challenge.
+Within the field of OMR, it's generally recognized that pianoform sheet music is some of the hardest to transcribe for several reasons: it's multi-staff, polyphonic (multiple voices in each staff), information crosses across staves, and pianoform sheets are often very dense.

+#### Why only one system at a time?

+Again, this is was primarily because this is how the OLiMPiC dataset is organized.
+There are also technical factors: importantly, high-resolution images of whole sheets would be quite computationally expensive for transformers.
+In theory, this could maybe be mitigated by modified transformer architectures (like a Swin), but I never got around to testing this.

+This repository contains an attempt at creating another small model to split systems automatically instead of having a user manually do it, but again data issues proved a substantial roadblock to this.
+There's no real dataset for system-level splitting of a whole sheet, and there's also the problem of determining what kind of architecture to use (eg Mask RCNN, Faster RCNN, YOLO style, etc.).
+I quickly realized this was a whole project in itself, so I put it aside for now.